Crudefern/frank-bot/README.md

 install requirements ideally in a venv run main.py done

 # Credits
 - ToxicAven for all of soupman
 - pycord devs
+- starlitskies for the autosoap script
+- lugioalma for cleaninty
 - probably more